-Whether as plaintiff or defense counsel, Bryan takes a pragmatic, business-minded approach to achieve his clients' goals.
-He is a Member in the firm’s Business Litigation Practice Group, focusing his practice on complex commercial litigation in a variety of substantive areas, including contract, business tort, trade secrets, unfair competition, ERISA, regulatory compliance, and banking.
+Bryan takes a pragmatic, business-minded approach to achieve his clients' goals.
+He is a Member in the firm’s Business Litigation Practice Group, focusing his practice on complex commercial litigation in a variety of substantive areas, including contract, business tort, trade secrets, intellectual property, unfair competition, ERISA, regulatory compliance, and banking.

-Bryan has jury and bench trial experience and has arbitrated disputes to final determination.
+Bryan has first chair trial experience and has arbitrated disputes to final determination.
 He has been involved with complex business litigation matters for financial institutions, individuals, closely held entities, and publicly traded corporations in Indiana state courts and federal courts throughout the country.
 Bryan also appears regularly in Indiana's Commercial Court, most frequently related to issues involving possible injunctive relief, which are often on an exigent basis via temporary restraining orders and/or preliminary injunctions.

 In addition to his litigation work, Bryan advises companies and individuals in the development of general business and litigation-avoidance strategies.
 This work includes serving as outside general counsel to local entrepreneurs and restaurateurs.

 Bryan is a graduate of Indiana University Bloomington and received his law degree and MBA from the Indiana University Robert H. McKinney School of Law and Kelley School of Business.

 Bryan has been recognized as a Rising Star in Indiana for Business Litigation (2012–2020) and was named by his peers as the Young Lawyer of the Year in Indianapolis (2013).
 Bryan is also a Distinguished Fellow of the Indianapolis Bar Foundation.